RealNobser/BetterDuinoFirmwareV4/README.md

 ***MarcDuinoV4 has nothing to do with the original firmware made by Marc nor with the spinoff made by Neil!
 So if you have any questions about MarcDuinoV4 don't ask any of them!***

+Nevertheless: Read and understand, how the boards work, why there is a master and a slave board, how the boards are connected -> https://www.curiousmarc.com/r2-d2/marcduino-system
+This firmware

 ## Why MarcDuinoV4?
 The last update to the original firmware was in 2018.
 Neil's last update was a minor change in mid-2022.
 His V3 software has about 80% of the original source in common, adding some features for the latest MarcDuino boards (servo controllers and EXT/AUX pin controllers).
 He also added the nice feature of saving settings to EEPROM at runtime.
 But the code also has some glitches and bugs and is based on outdated Arduino libraries.
 I started 2023 after the whole Arduino framework and community has made really great progress in the last 5 years.